- ABDOMINAL PAIN

 - DIET & LIFESTYLE

 Irritable Bowel Syndrome, or IBS, is a common condition affecting the bowel.
-It’s thought that 10-20% of people in the UK experience the symptoms of IBS at some point during their life:
+It's thought that 1 in 4 people in the UK experience the symptoms of IBS.

 IBS is not a specific disease but is defined by the presence of a group of symptoms which are present over a period of time.
 If you have not been previously diagnosed with IBS then you should talk to a doctor for further advice.

-Anybody can develop IBS, but you’re more likely to suffer from it if you’re female as IBS is known to affect twice as many women than men.
+Anybody can develop IBS, but you’re more likely to suffer from it if you’re female.
 IBS can also affect people of all ages, but it often develops initially in young adults and teenagers.

 Even experts don’t know exactly what causes IBS, but it is known that there are some common triggers for these symptoms.
 These triggers are known to include being stressed, diet, hormones and some medicines.
 Knowing what sets off your IBS can help you to manage it.